Once Upon a Time... Life: Regional home-video releases

 In some English-language versions, the title is rendered as "Once Upon a Time – Life" in the opening credits.

 A partwork version called How My Body Works was produced for the United Kingdom in 50 hardback volumes, each with about 30 A4-sized pages, described as "an Orbis play & learn collection".
 In it, some of the characters have different names: The Professor for the Maestro; Captain Courageous and Ace for the lymphocyte B crafts' pilots; Plasmus and Globina for Hemo and Globin, Corpo for Jumbo; Toxicus, Germus and Infectius for the bacterium characters; Virulus for the virus character.
 VHS copies of the English-language television episodes were included with issues.

 A DVD box set of all the episodes of the series was produced by Procidis, and distributed locally by various distributors.
 The DVD series was produced in French, English, Polish, Finnish, German, Italian, Hebrew, Norwegian, Hungarian, Dutch and Swedish, but was not released in the United Kingdom.
 In 2011, the DVD box set was available in English in Canada, distributed by Imavision.

+Full episodes are available on Youtube.